 When Alzheimer's begins in middle age, misdiagnosis may be more likely.
-This rare form of Alzheimer's affects work, finances and family.By Jonathan Graff-Radford, M.D.
+This rare form of Alzheimer's affects work, finances and family.By Mayo Clinic Staff

-Early-onset Alzheimer's is an uncommon form of dementia that strikes people younger than age 65.
-Of all the people who have Alzheimer's disease, about 5 percent develop symptoms before age 65.
-So if 4 million Americans have Alzheimer's, at least 200,000 people have the early-onset form of the disease.
+Young-onset (also called early-onset) Alzheimer's is an uncommon form of dementia that affects people younger than age 65.
+About 5% to 6% of people with Alzheimer's disease develop symptoms before age 65.
+So if 6 million Americans have Alzheimer's, around 300,000 to 360,000 people have the young-onset form of the disease.

-Most people with early-onset Alzheimer's develop symptoms of the disease in their 40s and 50s.
+Most people with young-onset Alzheimer's develop symptoms of the disease when they are between 30 and 60 years old.

-Together, these three genes account for less than 1 percent of all Alzheimer's disease cases but about 60 to 70 percent of early-onset Alzheimer's cases.
+Together, these three genes are present in less than 1% of all people with Alzheimer's but in about 11% of people with young-onset Alzheimer's.
 If you have a genetic mutation in one of those three genes, you may develop Alzheimer's before age 65.

-Genetic testing for these mutations is available, but anyone who's considering it should pursue genetic counseling — to examine the pros and cons beforehand.
+Genetic testing for these mutations is available, but anyone who's considering it should pursue genetic counseling — to examine the pros and cons before getting tested.

 For example, it may be helpful to consider how a positive test may affect your eligibility for long-term care, disability and life insurance.

-If you have early-onset Alzheimer's linked to one of the three genes or carry a form of these genes without symptoms, talk to your doctor about participating in a research study.
-By studying the early-onset form of Alzheimer's, researchers hope to learn more about the causes and progression of the disease and develop new treatments.
+If you have young-onset Alzheimer's linked to one of the three genes or carry a form of these genes without symptoms, talk to your doctor about participating in a research study.
+By studying the young-onset form of Alzheimer's, researchers hope to learn more about the causes and progression of the disease and develop new treatments.

 At work, it can allow you to explain your condition to your employer and perhaps arrange a lighter workload or more convenient schedule.

 Alzheimer's disease has a tremendous impact at any age.
-But people with early-onset Alzheimer's disease may face some unique challenges.
+But people with young-onset Alzheimer's disease may face some unique challenges.

 They may face stigmas and stereotypes about the disease.
-Due to their young age, people may not believe they have the disease or question the diagnosis.
+Due to their young age, people with young-onset Alzheimer's may find that others do not believe they have the disease or question the diagnosis.

 Before your condition significantly affects your ability to do your job, talk to your employer.
 What you can do: